Bird Point Counts

 The Bird Point Counts project aims to:

-1. Generate multiple-observer, replicated abundance counts of all visually and audibly detectable bird species in the immediate vicinity of passive acoustic monitoring stations.
+- Generate replicated abundance counts of all visually and audibly detectable bird species in the immediate vicinity of passive acoustic monitoring stations.

-2. Compare abundance estimates to species richness and abundance estimates derived from passive acoustic monitoring.
+- Compare species richness and abundance estimates to estimates derived from passive acoustic monitoring.

 3.2 PROJECT BACKGROUND